 - Eating grass or something else foreign that dogs should not be eating!

 And the worst case scenario…bowel cancer.
-But this normally only takes place in older dogs.
+But this usually only takes place in older dogs.

 Symptoms of Colitis